 There's no such thing as a ‘normal’ amount of time to spend on the internet – some people use it a lot, while others hardly use it at all.
 You need to decide what's right for you, but here are some questions to think about.

-- on the internet when I should be doing other things, such as homework or chores?
+- on the internet when I should be doing other things, such as homework or sleeping?

-- doing things online that my family or friends would think were bad?
+- doing things online that I feel bad about or that would upset other people?

 If you answer ‘yes’ to any of the questions above, then there may be a problem.